 Responsibilities and Limitations

 A notary public verifies the identity of the affiant, ensuring that they are who they claim to be.
-They also confirm that the affiant is signing the affidavit willingly and understands its contents.
+They also confirm that the affiant is willing to sign the affidavit and understands its contents.
 This process includes checking government-issued identification, such as a driver’s license or passport, to confirm identity.
 Notaries must maintain impartiality, refraining from offering legal advice or aiding in document preparation beyond notarization.
 Their role is strictly to authenticate the signature and the oath or affirmation.

 Notarial acts are bound by state laws, which delineate the scope and limits of their authority.
 A notary cannot perform their duties if personally involved in the matter, as this would compromise their impartiality.
 They also cannot notarize a document if the affiant does not appear in person.
 Violating these rules can result in legal penalties and loss of a notary’s commission.